 In order to graduate, you must pass a Ministerial Examination of Language.
 If you are an English rights holder then you must pass a Ministerial Examination of College English, otherwise you must pass a Ministerial Examination of College French.

 The Program Exit Assessment (PEA) is a final evaluation activity that shows a student’s achievement throughout the program.
-It requires students to integrate and synthesize the knowledge and skills gained from their Diploma of College Studies (DEC), as indicated in our College’s policy on student evaluation.
+It requires students to integrate and synthesize the knowledge and skills gained from their Diploma of College Studies (DEC), as indicated in our College's Policy #5 Concerning Student Evaluation.

 Admission requirements for the Graphic and Web Design program vary depending on if you are a Quebec-resident, out-of-province applicant, or international applicant.
 Please review all general and program-specfic requirements before applying.